agonzalezramos/Spotify-Recommender/README.md

   In order to achieve my objective, I started to look for previous works already done in the community of Data Scientists (each of them will be quoted at the end), and I discovered that Spotify already has an API that allow us to extract what they call, the “Audio-Features”, which they are certain kind of attributes that belong to each song.
 For instance, some of them are very subjective fields as, how “danceable” or how much “energy” a song has, and others more objective like Tempo, Key or Mode (minor or major).

-  Gladly, it exist a Python Library called "Spotipy", that allow us to connect to the API in a easy and quick way.
+  Gladly, it exists a Python Library called "Spotipy", that allows us to connect to the API in a easy and quick way.
 It's worth to mention that it will be require a Spotify "Dev Account", but the process is easy and free of charge.

  ## Enviroment